BillyLjm/AIAP-15-Assessment/README.md

 4. Calling `model.test()` returns the F1-macro score of the trained model on the test dataset
 5. Calling `model.predict(features)` the applies the trained model onto new data beyond the train/test dataset.

+## Data Cleaning
+The steps taken to clean the raw dataset from the SQL databases are:
+- Removed duplicated `Ext_Intcode`, only taking the rows with fewer null values.
+- Pre-purchase and post-trip surveys are joined based on the now-unique `Ext_Intcode`.
+- All the pre-purchase 5-star ratings are converted to the same ordinal scale (1 to 5).
+- `Cruise Distance` is converted to the numerical distance in kilometres.
+- `Cruise Names` typos are fixed by mapped onto either `'Blastoise'` or `'Lapras'` based on the smallest Levenshtein edit distance.
+- `Date of Birth` is thresholded such that any dates before 1920 is ignored.
+- `Logging` is thresholded such that any dates after September 2023 is ignored.

 ## EDA Findings
 The main EDA findings are:
 1. The labels are very imbalanced with Luxury, Deluxe, and Standard making up 48%, 7%, and 45% of the non-null labels respectively.